openstack/glance-specs/specs/liberty/reuse-the-deleted-image-member-before-create.rst

 Problem description
 ===================

-If glance backend database is not MySQL or postgreSQL,the unique constraint of image-member only includes image-id and member.
+If glance backend database is not MySQL or PostgreSQL,the unique constraint of image-member only includes image-id and member.
 In this case, if an image-member is deleted, then create it again with the same parameters, glance initiates a query to see if there is already an existing one, but the